folaulau/springboot-oauth/README.md

 I have Postman for testing login(/oauth/token) to Authorization server and getting resources from the Resource server.

-### Authorization server
-run schema.sql in database before or after starting the springboot-oauth2-auth-server project.

 ### Protocol Flow

 1. Authorization request is sent from client to server (acting as resource owner) using password authorization grant